-- Insight Environmental Solutions Inc., (IES) was retained by Rock Developments East Windsor Inc., to undertake an Environmental Evaluation Report (EER) and Species at Risk (SAR) Impact Assessment for the development of a Costco at the property identified as 0 Catherine Street, Windsor, Essex County, Ontario - 2.
-The project proposes the construction of a Costco, along with associated parking facilities, on the southern half of the property.
-Additionally, an extension of Catherine Street is proposed to access the property, which would be a "Class 1 Collector Road."
-The extension will traverse the southern property boundaries and adjacent lands.
-The remaining 2.6 hectares on the northern portion of the property will be designated for stormwater management.
-A SWM pond and pump house will control storm flow and discharge into an open agricultural drain on the eastern property boundary.
-The SWMF will service both the proposed development and the Forest Glade Secondary Planning area, as identified by R.J.
-Burnside's Environmental Assessment.
-The remaining 3.1ha located between the proposed Costco and SWMF will be retained for future commercial use. - 3.
-The property contains Significant Wildlife Habitat (SWH) and possible Habitat of Threatened and Endangered Species as defined by the Provincial Policy Statement (2024).
+- 1. Insight Environmental Solutions Inc., (IES) was retained by Rock Developments East Windsor Inc., to undertake a Species at Risk (SAR) Impact Assessment for the development of a Costco at the property identified as 0 Catherine Street, Windsor, Essex County, Ontario - 2.
+The project proposes to build a Costco and associated parking lot on the southern half of the property.
+The northern portion of the property measuring 2.6ha will be used for stormwater management (SWM) pond.
+The remaining 3.1ha located between the proposed Costco and SWM pond will be retained for future commercial use. - 3.
+The property contains Significant Wildlife Habitat (SWH) as defined by the Provincial Policy Statement (2024).
 The property is also adjacent to Hawkins Drain which is considered Fish Habitat. - 4.
-The northern property boundary is within a Regulated Area under Ontario Regulation 41/24 administered by the Essex Region Conservation Authority (ERCA).

-- 5. Four provincially significant species were detected during field investigations including Tall Boneset (S1), Missouri Ironweed (S3), Stiff Goldenrod (S3) and Chimney Crayfish (S3).
-These species trigger Significant Wildlife Habitat under the PPS. - 6.
+The northern property boundary is within a Regulated Area under Ontario Regulation 41/24 administered by the Essex Region Conservation Authority (ERCA). - 5.
+Four provincially significant species were detected during field investigations including Tall Boneset (S1), Missouri Ironweed (S3), Stiff Goldenrod (S3) and Chimney Crayfish (S3).
+These species trigger Significant Wildlife Habitat under the Provincial Policy Statement. - 6.
 No provincially or federally listed Species at Risk (SAR) were identified during field investigations.
-However, the property contains suitable habitat features to support Eastern Foxsnake (END) and Butler's Gartersnake (END). - 7.
-The property is designated as Business Park in the City of Windsor Official Plan (OP).
+However, the property contains suitable habitat features to support Eastern Foxsnake (END) and Butler's Gartersnake (END).

+- 7. The property is designated as Business Park in the City of Windsor Official Plan (OP).
 There is a Holding designation on the Manufacturing District (MD1.4) under the City of Windsor Comprehensive Zoning By-Law 8600. - 8.
-The suggested mitigation measures include construction timing, site selection, contaminant and spill management, operation of machinery, buffers for natural features and rare species.
-A Stormwater Management Planting Plan that includes the integration of snake habitat features and best management practices for construction.
-Mitigation/potential permits for SAR is also required. - 9.
+The suggested mitigation measures include construction timing, site selection, contaminant and spill management, operation of machinery, buffers for natural features and rare species, and best management practices for construction.
+Mitigation/permits for SAR is also required. - 9.
 Next steps include consulting with DFO, MECP and ERCA to attain any necessary permits to support the proposed development. - 10.
 Development or Site Alteration should not occur until all proper environmental consultation has been completed and required permits are in place.